 After a stroll around the famous Fin gardens, you’ll hit the road to Matinabad, where you’ll be spending tonight in a desert Eco Camp.
 Here you’ll have a comfortable room and great food, in preparation for your departure into the desert tomorrow.

 Adventure in the desert

-A well-kitted team of two 4x4s will replace your own driver and car, and will take you out into the desert tonight.
+Today you’re off for a desert adventure.
+A well-kitted team of two 4WDs will replace your own driver and car, and take you out into the desert tonight.
 These local tribal people will look after you like family.
 A full kitchen will come along, with tables and chairs to eat comfortably.